 I am also more than happy to discuss any concerns over the phone or via email, whichever is preferred.

-I have week day availability (Mon-Tues), both daytime and evenings (my last appointments run from 5.30pm until 6.30pm).
+I have week day availability (Mon-Weds), both daytime and evenings (my last appointments run from 5.30pm until 6.30pm).

 There is usually car parking available outside or near the premises and frequent bus services run within 100m from the door.